 When families lose a loved one, they can apply for survivor benefits with the Social Security Administration (SSA).
 Claimants can call the national hotline to apply, or they can visit their local Social Security office.
-In Des Moines, applicants can visit the Riverpoint OFC Complex 455 SW 5th St., in Suite F to file for benefits.
+In Des Moines, Iowa, applicants can visit the Riverpoint OFC Complex 455 SW 5th St., in Suite F to file for benefits.

 When applying for death benefits, the administration will ask the applicant a slew of questions regarding the deceased’s general information and work history.